Cyprus court rules 'gang rape' Briton guilty of lying

 PARALIMNI, Cyprus (Reuters) - A Cyprus court on Monday found a British woman guilty of lying about being gang raped by Israeli youths six months ago.

 In a case closely followed by rights groups, a district court in the town of Paralimni ruled the woman, aged 19 at the time, had lied about being sexually abused by 12 Israeli teenagers.
+Sentencing was set for Jan.
+7.

 The woman was arrested after police said she withdrew an accusation that the Israeli teenagers raped her in a hotel room at the holiday resort of Ayia Napa in mid-July.
 She had faced charges of public mischief.